nirmata/demo-namespaces-as-a-service/README.md

-# Namespaces-as-a-Service with Policy as Code (PaC)
+# Self-Service Namespaces with Policy as Code (PaC)

 This repository contains a demo of self-service namespaces and apps, using ArgoCD for GitOps and Kyverno for Policy as Code (PaC).